argentlabs/argent-contracts-starknet/docs/argent_account.md

 ### Concise Format

-Besides the format specified here, the argent account also supports concise signatures if these two conditions are met:
+Besides the format specified above, the argent account also supports concise signatures if these two conditions are met:

 - There is only one owner and it's a StarknetSigner
 - There is no guardian or there's only one guardian and it's a StarknetSigner